ismailemayej/supplies_store_client/README.md

 - javaScript
 - TypeScript
 - React
-- Redux tolkit
-- RTK Query
+- Next.js
-- React Router Dom
+- Vercel
 - Other

 ### use

-- Locally run this project `npm run dev`
+- Locally run this project `yarn run dev`